AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/images.md

 ## Responsive URLs

 The above example shows using a single size image, however in web experiences, responsive image sets are often required.
 Responsive images can be implemented using [img srcsets](https://css-tricks.com/a-guide-to-the-responsive-images-syntax-in-html/#using-srcset) or [picture elements](https://css-tricks.com/a-guide-to-the-responsive-images-syntax-in-html/#using-srcset).
-The following code snippet shows how to use the `_dynamicUrl` as a based, and append different width parameters, to power different responsive views.
-Not only can the `width` query parameter be used, but other query parameters can be added by the client to further optimize the image asset based on its needs.
+The following code snippet shows how to use the `_dynamicUrl` as a base. `width` is a URL parameter that you can then append to `_dynamicUrl` for powering different responsive views.

 ```javascript
 // The AEM host is usually read from a environment variable of the SPA.